 Potstickers: You can even make Potstickers with the leftovers.

-Crab Rangoon: Pulled pork works well in crab Rangoon’s along with cheese and crackers.
+Crab Rangoon: Smoked pulled pork works well in crab Rangoon’s along with cheese and crackers.
 They can be added in baba ganoush.

 There are very few foods where the smoked pulled pork doesn’t work well.
 So go ahead and impress your friends and family with this slow roasted perfect smoked pulled pork this weekend.